 This article is intended for advanced users familiar with PDF editing, HTML, and CSS.

-Note: If your company needs custom forms in a specific pdf format that we do not currently sell then you can create them by following the guide below.
+Note: If your company needs custom forms in a specific PDF format that we do not currently sell, you can create them by following the guide below.
 Most users would be better served by calling or emailing HomeGauge to have their custom form(s) created by our support team.
-Please contact us for a price quote and design consultation for your custom form.
+Don't hesitate to contact us for a price quote and design consultation for your custom form.
 Price will vary based on the size of the project.

 PDF Form Creation for HomeGauge Software